Radicalism & Reform: The 41st Annual Conference

 March 19-21, 2020

-Conference registration is open; early registration ends January 15, 2020.
+Conference registration is open; registration ends February 15, 2020.

 Inspired by the history of radicalism and reform in Rochester, New York, the NCSA committee invites proposals exploring the radical possibilities of the nineteenth-century world.
 From the aftershocks of the French and American revolutions to mutinies and rebellion in colonies across the globe, the nineteenth century was a period of both unrest and possibility.
 Abolition, suffrage, and reform movements reshaped prisons, education, and housing, marking this century as a period of institutional making and unmaking: a reckoning with ills of the past that was also profoundly optimistic about a more just and prosperous future.